FlyingMatrix/cpp_tiny_projects/callback_dll/readme.md

 # Callback DLL
-Create and test a C++ DLL for registering and throwing a callback
+Create and test a C++ DLL for registering and throwing a callback.